Pipe cleaners plus a colander equals tons of fine motor busy play for toddlers! Try this simple creative fine motor pipe cleaner activity!

 A few went in his mouth here and there to check them out completely.

 But that was the extent of it that morning.

 Later at night, Henry found the stash of pipe cleaners!
 He thought it was cool that he could bend them into happy and sad faces.

-[Acting out each one as he made them.]
+Then he saw the colander and his eyes lit up.
 Henry soon saw that he could stick the pipe cleaners into the colander and they’d stay put.

 George did pop by to check out what big brother was up to.

 George continued his exploration when he got a hold of one of the fuzzy pipe cleaners.

 He liked how it felt on his neck.
 He kept wrapping it around and around.